Why did you have to set new speed limits?

 How many crashes have happened on the route?

-A small change in speed makes a big difference, especially when cyclists or pedestrians are involved.
-Most crashes are caused by a number of contributing factors, but even when speed doesn’t cause the crash, it is most likely to determine whether anyone is killed, injured, or walks away unharmed.
+A small change in speed can make a big difference to the outcome of a crash.
+As your speed increases you have less time to react.
+Even when speed doesn’t cause the crash, it’s what will most likely to determine whether anyone is killed, injured, or walks away unharmed from that crash.

 Did you consult with the public on these changes?

 Yes.
-Between August and September 2019, we consulted with the public on the proposed permanent speed limits.
-We received well over 100 submissions.
+In September and October 2020, we consulted with the public on the proposed permanent speed limits.
+We received 9 submissions.